Physician Career Pivot: Moving Toward, Not Away

 It was not an easy decision.

-Pursuing dreams is never the easier path.
+Pursuing dreams is rarely the easier path.

-I chose this new path-
+I chose this new path not to run away from anything.

-Or to leave something bad.
+Not to leave something bad.

-You can leave something that you are good at, even great at.
+You can leave something you’re good at.

 Even when it is good.